90 years after Duranty, Ukrainian journalists won the Pulitzer Prize

 In their letter, Jones’ relatives demanded that the Pulitzer Committee cancel the Duranty Prize, which not only wrote a lie about the Soviet Union but also discredited a British colleague for trying to do his job honestly.

 That same year, the Ukrainian-Canadian Association for Civil Liberties and Ukrainian World Congress, with the support of other leading Ukrainian diaspora organizations, organized a campaign to reconsider the Pulitzer Prize for Walter Duranty.
 James Mace also personally joined the initiative, sending his article “A Tale of Two Journalists” to the Prize Board.
-Ukrainian scientists, public organizations, and ordinary Ukrainians joined the initiative.
+Ukrainian scholars, public organizations, and ordinary Ukrainians joined the initiative.

 However, the Pulitzer Prize commission concluded that “there was no clear and convincing evidence of deliberate deception” to remove Walter Duranty from the list of Pulitzer Prize winners.
 According to the statement of the Council, “However, a Pulitzer Prize for reporting is awarded not for the author’s body of work or for the author’s character but for the specific pieces entered in the competition.
 Therefore, the board focused its attention on the 13 articles that actually won the prize, articles written and published during 1931.”
 That is, materials about the famine in Ukraine were published after the award ceremony.
 So they decided not to withdraw the award.